logzio/logz-docs/_source/logzio_collections/_log-sources/microsoft-graph.md

     Click **Grant admin consent for Default Directory > Yes**.

-    If the _Grant admin consent for Default Directory_ button is disabled, contact an Azure administrator for your organization.
+    Only Azure administrators can change the _Grant admin consent for Default Directory_ setting.
+    If this button is disabled, ask your Azure admin to update the setting for you.
     {:.info-box.note}

 4. Create a configuration file